hiracy/serverspec-runner/README.md

     $ serverspec-runner -r /path/to/your_serverspec_root -s /path/to/your_scenario.yml

-You can also specify "ssh_options.yml" file by "-o" option
+You can also specify [ssh_options.yml](http://net-ssh.github.io/ssh/v2/api/classes/Net/SSH/Config.html)(Net::SSH options) file by "-o" option.

-    $ serverspec-runner -r /path/to/your_serverspec_root -s /path/to/your_scenario.yml -o /path/to/your_ssh_options.yml
+    $ serverspec-runner -s /path/to/your_scenario.yml -o /path/to/your_ssh_options.yml

 <!-- See details to [here](http://serverspec.org/) -->